BoogieMonster1O1/BoogieMonster1O1/README.md

 ### Hello there 👋

-- 🌱 I'm currently learning music production and audio engineering.
-I use Logic Pro
+- 🌱 I'm currently learning macOS development in Swift and Objective-C
 - 💬 Ask me anything about Star Wars and Minecraft!
 I'm quite experienced in those.
 - 📫 How to reach me: Discord - BoogieMonster1O1#7167
 - 😄 Pronouns: he/him